theninj4/FaaStest/README.md

 ## Module (Function) specification

  1. You must export an object.
- 2. The exported object must have properties with names matching the function's name.
+ 2. The exported object must have properties with names matching the desired function names.
  3. All functions must be `async`.

 ```javascript